-I thought about it for a while before writing the title of this post: I wasn't sure if "skateboard" was the right classification for this gadget called Ungoverned Vendetta.
+I thought about it a bit before writing the title of this post: I wasn't sure if “skateboard” was the right classification for this thing called Ungoverned Vendetta.

-A snowboard with a "sole" made of tracks?
-Sounds bad, come on.
-Settle for it: for me this is a tracked electric skateboard.
-How many did you know before?
+A snowboard with a “sole” made of tracks?
+That sounds bad, come on.
+Be satisfied: for me this is a tracked electric skateboard.
+How many did you know before now?
 Before seeing the vehicle designed by designer Dan Baldwin I thought this stuff was only found on tanks.

 Sex, Skateboard & Rock and roll

-Company Ungoverned, based in Repton, Australia, launched Vendetta late last year and the video below shows just how extreme driving can be (warning: turn up the volume).
+Company Ungoverned, based in Repton, Australia, launched the Vendetta late last year, and the video below shows just how extreme the riding can be (warning: turn up the volume).

 How is the Vendetta 'tracked' skateboard made?